index-0/librewolf-void/README.md

 # LibreWolf Package for Void Linux

-I have taken the responsibility of unofficially maintaining LibreWolf for Void Linux as the void-packages repository doesn't accept browser forks:
+I have taken the responsibility of unofficially maintaining LibreWolf for Void Linux as the void-packages repository doesn't accept browser forks, according to the repository:
 > Browser forks, including those based on Chromium and Firefox, are generally
 > not accepted.
 Such forks require heavy patching, maintenance and hours of
 > build time.